-7.2 Virtual UART
+6.2 Virtual UART

 The Virtual UART interface provides a high performance application data interface that does not require any additional I/O pins apart from the debug interface.
-It is based on SEGGER's Real Time Transfer (RTT) technology, and it uses the Serial Wire Output (SWO) pin to get application data from the device and a shared memory interface to send data to the target application.
+It is based on SEGGER's Real Time Transfer (RTT) technology, and uses Serial Wire Output (SWO) to get application data from the device, and a shared memory interface to send data to the target application.